raadlak/raadlak.github.io/TimeSeries.md

     memory usage: 5.0+ KB

 Note: Date column is now of type DateTimeIndex.
-Column Daily and Forecast is of dtype object' to correct the dtype we would need to remove $ sign and convert them to astype float.
+Column Daily and Forecast is of dtype *'object'*, to correct the dtype we would need to remove $ sign and convert them to astype float.

 ```python